ShivikaAgrawal/TimeCalculator/README.md

 # TimeCalculator
-This is a PythonCode to calculate Time
+This is a PythonCode to calculate Time of given Cities.
+Using Python libraries we can get timestamp of different Cities/Countries.